hsnlab/annabellaDB/docs/deploy_in_kubernetes.md

 And now we're waiting for the config file...

 ```
 Don't worry, nothing serious, we just need to set its IP as an environment variable.
-With the k8s-deployment.yml file, we also created a headless service to the master, so now it is available with the domain name annabelladb-master.default-subdomain.annabelladb.svc.cluster.local .
-Consequently, inside the master instance's pod insert the line below to its /etc/environment:
+With the *k8s-deployment.yml* file, we also created a headless service to the master, so now it is available with the domain name *annabelladb-master.default-subdomain.annabelladb.svc.cluster.local* .
+Consequently, inside the master instance's pod insert the line below to its */etc/environment*:
 ```
 ANNABELLADB_MASTER_IP="annabelladb-master.default-subdomain.annabelladb.svc.cluster.local"
 ```